JeodC/EmulationStation-Tools/README.md

 The file extensions searched can be modified in the script.
 Because of the complexity of the `roms/ports` folder, it is excluded from the scan.

 ## CRC32
 Scans a specified directory for files of a specified file extension.
-Appends the CRC32 in hexadecimal format to the end of the filename as `Romname (CRC32).ext`
+Appends the CRC32 in hexadecimal format to the end of the filename as `Filename (CRC32).ext`.
+Especially useful for locating a base rom needed for a romhack or translation patch.